-[DevCL-B]: Dual Source Blending: When using "Dual Source" Render Target Write messages, the Source1 pixel color+alpha passed in the message can be selected as a src/dst blend factor.
+[DevCL-B, DevCTG+]: Dual Source Blending: When using "Dual Source" Render Target Write messages, the Source1 pixel color+alpha passed in the message can be selected as a src/dst blend factor.
 See Table 9-1.
 In single-source mode, those blend factor selections are invalid.
 If SRC1 is included in a src/dst blend factor and a DualSource RT Write message is not utilized, results are UNDEFINED.
+(This reflects the same restriction in DX APIs, where undefined results are produced if "o1" is not written by a PS - there are no default values defined).
 Also, it is UNDEFINED to utilize a DualSource RT Write message when Blending is disabled.